epolisensky/VLITE/vdp/docs/source/basic_usage.rst

   running certain pipeline stages.

   *source finding*
-    Run source finding & measurement on image with `PyBDSF`?
+    Runs source finding & measurement on the image with PyBDSF.
-    (See :ref:`source_finding`)
+    (See :ref:`source_finding`).
   *source association*
-    Associate image's detected sources with the existing VLITE catalog contained in the database **assoc_source** table?
+    Associates the image's detected sources with the existing VLITE catalog contained in the database **assoc_source** table.
-    (See :ref:`source_assoc`)
+    (See :ref:`source_assoc`).
   *catalog matching*
-    Cross-match image's detected sources with other radio catalogs?
+    Cross-matches the image's detected sources with sources from other radio catalogs.
-    (See :ref:`catalog_matching`)
+    (See :ref:`catalog_matching`).

 **options**
   Accepts boolean ``True``/``False`` or "yes"/"no" to turn on/off
-  certain features for the pipeline and its stages.
+  certain features for the pipeline.

   *save to database*
-    Save results of each selected stage to the database?
+    Saves all results to the database.
   *quality checks*
-    Check if the image meets quality requirements before and after source finding?
-(See :ref:`quality_checks`) *overwrite*
+    Checks if the image meets certain quality standards before and after source finding.
+(See :ref:`image_qa` and :ref:`source_count_qa`).
+  *overwrite*
-    Delete all contents & re-create tables, functions, triggers, and indices in the existing database "public" schema before proceeding?
+    Deletes all contents & re-creates tables, functions, triggers, and indices in the existing database "public" schema.
   *reprocess*
-    Delete existing results for image and re-run stages?
-Applies only if source finding stage is on.
+    Deletes all existing results for the image and re-runs source finding plus any additional stages specified.
+Applies only if the source finding stage is turned on.
   *redo match*
-    Delete all matching results for image's detected sources to other radio catalogs?
+    Deletes all matching results between the image's detected sources and other radio catalogs.
 Cross-matching is then run again for those image's sources using the currently specified list of radio catalogs.
   *update match*
-    Cross-match image's detected sources with any radio catalogs for which there are no results yet?
+    Cross-matches the image's detected sources with any currently specified radio catalogs for which there are no results yet.

 **setup**
   Parameters defining location of VLITE images and database connection info.

   *root directory*
-    Root path to the VLITE images:
+    Root path to the VLITE images (i.e. ``/extraid/vpipe/processed/``).
-      **/extraid/vpipe/processed/**\2018-03/26/Images/
   *year*
-    Four-digit calendar year:
-      /extraid/vpipe/processed/**2018**\-03/26/Images/
-    If blank, directory path is: /root_directory/Images/ *month*
+    Four-digit calendar year (i.e. ``2018``).
+If blank, directory path is ``/root_directory/Images/``
+  *month*
-    One- or two-digit numerical calendar month:
+    One- or two-digit numerical calendar month (i.e. ``03``).
-      /extraid/vpipe/processed/2018-**03**/26/Images/
-    If blank, directory path is: /root_directory/Images/ *day*
+    If blank, directory path is ``/root_directory/Images/`` *day*
-    List of two-digit daily directories to process under the year-month parent directory:
+    List of two-digit daily directories to process under the ``year-mo`` parent directory.
+To process all, leave as empty list, ``[]``.
+Otherwise, ``[01, 02, 03, etc.]``.
-      /extraid/vpipe/processed/2018-03/**26**/Images/
-    To process all, leave as empty list: [].
-Otherwise: [01, 02].
   *database name*
     Name of new or existing database.
   *database user*
-    Name of the `PostgreSQL` user.
+    Name of the PostgreSQL database user.
   *catalogs*
     List of other radio catalogs to use for cross-matching.
-To use all available catalogs, leave as empty list: [].
-Otherwise: [FIRST, NVSS].
+To use all available catalogs, leave as empty list, ``[]``.
+    Otherwise, ``[FIRST, TGSS, NVSS, WENSS, VLSSr, etc.]``.

 **pybdsf_params**
   Parameters used in source finding.

   *mode*
     Required -- choose either 'default' or 'minimize_islands'.
-    Determines whether `PyBDSF` is run once per image ('default'), or multiple times with different 'rms_box' parameters to find the fewest number of islands ('minimize_islands').
+    Determines whether PyBDSF is run once per image ('default'), or multiple times with different ``rms_box`` parameters to find the fewest number of islands ('minimize_islands').
   *scale*
     Required -- number between 0 and 1.
-Fraction of image's field-of-view to use.
+Fraction of the image's field-of-view to use.
 The length of the radius describing the image's circular field-of-view is multiplied by this number.

-  Below this point, any number of `PyBDSF` parameters may be specified.
+  Below this point, any number of PyBDSF parameters may be specified.
 See `their documentation <http://www.astron.nl/citt/pybdsm/process_image.html#general-reduction-parameters>`_ for descriptions of all available options.
 The parameters shown below have been found to work best for VLITE images:

-    - thresh: hard
+    - ``thresh``: 'hard'
-    - adaptive_rms_box: True
+    - ``adaptive_rms_box``: ``True``
-    - adaptive_thresh: 10.
+    - ``adaptive_thresh``: 10.

-  If you want to specify any `PyBDSF` parameter that accepts a tuple, like 'rms_box', it needs to be formatted as such:
+  If you want to specify any PyBDSF parameter that accepts a tuple, like ``rms_box``, it needs to be formatted as such:

     rms_box: !!python/tuple [100, 30]

 **image_qa_params**